Myhill-Nerode for hypergraphs and an application to gain-graphic matroids: Introduction

 It is reasonable to ask if the other direction of Theorem~\ref{thm:uniformly-locally-finite} holds: is it true for any $\Gamma$ that if the class of $\Gamma$\dash gain-graphic matroids is not \cmso\dash definable, then $\Gamma$ is not uniformly locally finite?
 This is more naturally asked in the contrapositive: if $\Gamma$ is uniformly locally finite, then is the class of $\Gamma$\dash gain-graphic matroids \cmso\dash definable?
 A counting argument shows that this cannot be the case.
 There are uncountably many infinite groups that are uniformly locally finite.
 It is not hard to show that in addition, there are uncountably many distinct classes of $\Gamma$\dash gain-graphic matroids, where $\Gamma$ is uniformly locally finite.
 Since there are only countably many \cmso\dash sentences, it follows that the converse of Theorem~\ref{thm:uniformly-locally-finite} cannot hold.

 In fact, it is possible to go further, and explicitly construct an infinite group $\Gamma$ such that $\Gamma$ is uniformly locally finite and the class of $\Gamma$\dash gain-graphic matroids is not \cmso\dash definable.
-We do not provide the description of such a group here, but we develop a tool that will aid in this construction.
+We do not provide the description of such a group here, but we develop a tool that will aid in its construction.
 Let $F$ be a finite subgroup of an infinite group $\Gamma$.
 The \emph{$F$\dash conviviality graph} of $\Gamma$ carries information about how copies of $F$ are embedded in $\Gamma$: specifically, how these copies of $F$ relate to other finite subgroups of $\Gamma$.
-As a second application of the Myhill-Nerode lemma, we prove our second main theorem.
+As a second application of Lemma~\ref{thm:sharp-Myhill-Nerode} we prove the following result.

 \begin{reptheorem}{thm:conviviality-graph} Let $\Gamma$ be a group.
 If $\Gamma$ has a finite subgroup $F$ such that the $F$\dash conviviality graph of $\Gamma$ is infinite, then the class of $\Gamma$\dash gain-graphic matroids is not \cmso\dash definable. \end{reptheorem}